 Leila Stockmarr, PhD-student at Roskilde University focusing on Palestine.
 Debater in the media on Palestinian and Middle Eastern relations.

-Maria Stage, Research Assistant, Centre for Resolution of International Conflicts (CRIC), University of Copenhagen.
-MSc in Political Science with specialisation in peace building and the UN.
+Maria Stage, Chair of the Board, RIKO.
+Research Assistant, Centre for Resolution of International Conflicts (CRIC), University of Copenhagen.
+MSc in Political Science with specialisation in peacebuilding and the UN.
 Maria has a professional certificate in UN studies from Columbia University.

 Merete Koefoed-Johnsen, MA in Middle Eastern Studies, Lund University.
 Merete has lived in Egypt and Turkey for many years.